 The mosaic in the apse is one of the most beautiful in Rome.
 Christ stands before a background of colourful clouds, dressed in a golden toga.
 The toga is inscribed with the letter iota, the tenth letter of the Greek alphabet, possibly a reference to the Ten Commandments.
 In his left hand, he holds a scroll, while his right hand is uplifted, palm open to the congregation.

-Christ is flanked by St Peter and St Paul, who are both clad in purple-banded white togas (that of St Peter also sports the letter iota).
-Each saint holds a hand towards Christ as they present Cosmas and Damian, two Arab physicians (reputedly twins), who were martyred in 303.
-Each martyr carries a crown, but the figure on the right also carries a small red satchel.
-On the far right stands St Theodore, carrying a crown, while on the far left stands Pope St Felix IV holding a model of the church.
-His figure only dates back to the 17th century when part of the mosaic was reworked.
+Christ is accompanied by St Peter and St Paul, who are flanked by St Cosmas and St Damian, two Arab physicians (reputedly twins), who were martyred towards the end of the 3rd century.
+On the far right is St Theodore and on the far left Pope St Felix IV holds a model of the church.
+The latter figure only dates back to the 1630s when part of the mosaic was reworked.

-Below the word Iordanes (River Jordan) the Agnus Dei (Lamb of God) stands on a mount, from which flow the four rivers of Paradise.
+Directly below Christ, at the bottom of the mosaic, the Agnus Dei (Lamb of God) stands on a mount, from which flow the four rivers of Paradise.
 The Agnus Dei is flanked by twelve sheep representing the twelve apostles.
-At either end are the cities of Bethlehem and Jerusalem.
+At each end of the row of sheep are the cities of Bethlehem and Jerusalem.

 In the centre of the triumphal arch is the Agnus Dei, lying, not standing, on the throne.
 The seven candlesticks to either side represent the Seven Lamps of Revelation.
-The half figure of an angel on the far left is a symbol of St Matthew the Evangelist, while on the far right the eagle is a symbol of St John the Evangelist.
+The half figure of an angel on the far left is a symbol of St Matthew, while on the far right the eagle is a symbol of St John the Evangelist.

-The remodelling, which involved raising the floor and adding side chapels, damaged some of the mosaics of the triumphal arch presence of only two Evangelist symbols indicates that the mosaic has been cut back at some point.
+Unfortunately, the remodelling, which involved raising the floor and adding side chapels, damaged some of the mosaics on the triumphal arch.